oceanobservatories/ooi-data-explorations/python/README.md

 data_05 = data_request(site, assembly, instrument, method, start=start, stop=stop, aggregate=5)
 ```

+### Additional Utilities

+In addition to `m2m_request` and `m2m_collect`, a collection of additional utilities are available to access instrument
+and site deployment information.
+This information is collected in the OOI [Asset Management](https://github.com/oceanobservatories/asset-management)
+database.
+It includes the dates, times and locations of deployments, instrument serial numbers, calibration coefficients,
+and all the other pieces of information that combine to form the OOI metadata.
+These utilities and their use are
+demonstrated in a [Jupyter notebook](examples/notebooks/m2m_explorations.ipynb) available in the [examples](examples/notebooks)
+directory.

 ### Requesting Processed Data

 For most individuals, the above code should satisfy your needs.
 For some of the data QC tasks I work through, the data
-needs organizational reworks, renaming or different processing to fit within my workflow.
-The process_*.py modules in
+needs organizational reworking, renaming of variables or different processing to fit within my workflow.
+The
-the [cabled](ooi_data_explorations/cabled) and [uncabled](ooi_data_explorations/uncabled) directories represent an
+process_*.py modules in the [cabled](ooi_data_explorations/cabled) and [uncabled](ooi_data_explorations/uncabled)
-attempt on my part to rework the data sets into more useful forms before conducting any further work.
-Primarily, these
+directories represent an attempt on my part to rework the data sets into more useful forms before conducting any
-re-works are for my own use, but they are available for others to use.
-The primary steps are:
+further work.
+Primarily, these re-works are for my own use, but they are available for others to use.
+The primary steps
+are:

 * Deleting certain variables that are of no use to my needs (helps to reduce file sizes)
 * Renaming some parameters to more consistent names (across and within datasets).
 The original OOI names are preserved
 as variable level attributes termed `ooinet_variable_name`.
 * Resetting the QC parameters to use the `flag_mask` and `flag_meaning` attributes from the
 [CF Metadata conventions](http://cfconventions.org/Data/cf-conventions/cf-conventions-1.7/cf-conventions.html#flags).
-* Reseting incorrectly set units and other attributes for some of the variables.
+* Reseting incorrectly set units and other attributes for some variables.
 * Reworking certain parameters by splitting or reshaping the data into more useful forms.
-* Update global attributes and otherwise clean-up the data sets.
+* Update global attributes and otherwise cleaning up the data set.

-Additionally, some of the instrument data is collected in bursts (e.g. every 15 minutes for 3 minutes at 1 Hz).
+Additionally, some instrument data is collected in burst mode (e.g. every 15 minutes for 3 minutes at 1 Hz).
 This
-can make some of the data sets fairly large.
-By applying a median average to each of the bursts, the size of the data
+can make the data sets fairly large.
+By applying a median average to each of the bursts, the size of the data set can
-set can be reduced to a more workable form, and the point-to-point variability in each burst can be smoothed.
+be reduced to a more workable form, and the point-to-point variability in each burst can be smoothed out.
 Burst
 averaging is optional.
-Most of these functions are set to run from the command line.
-Examples of how these are run
+Most of the processing functions are set to run from the command line.
+Examples of how these are
-can be found in the [examples directory](examples).
+run can be found in the [examples directory](examples).
 Bash scripts to automate downloading date using these processing
 scripts are in the [utilities/harvesters](utilities/harvesters) directory.

+### QARTOD Workflows

+OOI is beginning the process of replacing the current automated QC algorithms with [QARTOD](https://ioos.noaa.gov/project/qartod/)
+[tests](https://github.com/ioos/ioos_qc) developed by [IOOS](https://ioos.noaa.gov/).
+The workflows and functions used
+to generate the test limits for Endurance Array assets are available under the [qartod](ooi_data_explorations/qartod)
+directory.
+These workflows rely on the processing functions described above.
+As more QARTOD tests are developed, the
+processing functions and the QARTOD workflows will be extended.
+The goal is to create a record for the community
+detailing how the test limits were created and to facilitate regenerating those limits as more data is collected over
+time.